qua-platform/py-qua-tools/README.md

 * [Bakery](qualang_tools/bakery/README.md) - This library introduces a new framework for creating arbitrary waveforms and storing them in the usual configuration file.
 It allows defining waveforms in a QUA-like manner while working with 1ns resolution (or higher).

+* Addons:
+  * [Calibrations](qualang_tools/addons/calibration/README.md) - This module allows to easily perform most of the standard single qubit calibrations from a single python file.
   * [Interactive Plot Library](qualang_tools/addons/README.md) - This package drastically extends the capabilities of matplotlib, enables easily editing various parts of the figure, copy-pasting data between figures and into spreadsheets, fitting the data and saving the figures.

 * [Config Tools](qualang_tools/config/README.md) - This package includes tools related to the QOP configuration file, including:
   * [Integration Weights Tools](README_integration_weights_tools.md) - This package includes tools for the creation and manipulation of integration weights.